Broken links will hurt the user experience and damage your ranking in search engines.

 - Misspelling the link.

-Whatever the reason may be, the result is still the same and you should regularly monitor and replace the broken links with working ones.
+Whatever the reason, the result is still the same, and you should regularly monitor and replace the broken links with working ones.

 Search for dead links

-Once you activated the plugin, it will automatically start looking for broken links on your website.
-Head over to ‘settings -> links checker’ to view the scanning progress.
+Once you activate the plugin, it will automatically look for broken links on your website.
+Head over to settings -> links checker to view the scanning progress.

-In our example, the plugin found two broken links that need to be fixed.
+In our example, the plugin found two broken links to be fixed.

-Under the URL column, you can see the dead destination and under the source column, you can see which page is showing the link.
+Then, under the URL column, you can see the dead destination, and under the source column, you can see which page is showing the link.